Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Implications

-\textbf{The proposed approach enhances developers' understanding of code relationships.} By identifying co-changed methods at PR, our approach enhances the understanding of code relationships, helps developers to better plan and implement changes (e.g., assign the co-changed methods to the same developers), reducing the risk of overlooking necessary modifications that might lead to defects or unstable code at the commit-level.
+\textbf{CoRanker enhances developers' understanding of code relationships.} By identifying co-changed methods at PR, CoRanker enhances the understanding of code relationships, helps developers to better plan and implement changes (e.g., assign the co-changed methods to the same developers), reducing the risk of overlooking necessary modifications that might lead to defects or unstable code at the commit-level.